Python-GIS-book/site/source/back-matter/md/glossary.md

 Parameter
   A variable listed within the parentheses of a function definition.
 Similar to an {term}`argument`.

+Pothole case
+  A variable naming convention that utilzes underscore characters (`_`) to separate words in the variable name.
+For example, `gps_station_id`.
+Also known as snake case.

 Program
   A detailed list of step-by-step instructions that tell the computer exactly what to do.